ssllabs/ssllabs-scan/ssllabs-api-docs.md

 #### Retrieve detailed endpoint information ####

 This call is used to retrieve detailed endpoint information.
 It will return a single [Endpoint object](#endpoint) on success.
 The object will contain complete assessment information.
+This API call does not initiate new assessments, even when a cached report is not found.

 **API Call:** `getEndpointData`